Corporate Governance

 ■Information Security Monitoring and Incident Response

 To ensure the early detection of and prompt action against cyberattacks, we have in place systems to monitor the security of PCs and all other terminals used within the Toyota Industries Group and to respond to incidents 24 hours a day, 7 days a week.
-Upon the occurrence of an incident, we immediately report it to the president and senior management and share relevant information within Toyota Industries.
-We also share threat information with our consolidated subsidiaries in and outside Japan to swiftly alert each company.
+We also share threat information with our consolidated subsidiaries and affiliates in and outside Japan to swiftly alert each company.

 ■Providing Education on Information Security